rundsk/dsk/README.md

 These are entirely free in their implementation, they must adhere to only a minimal set of rules.

-Read more about [building your custom frontend](https://rundsk.com/tree/Architecture/Building-your-own-Frontend) on our website and how to use together with DSK.
+Read more about [building your own custom frontend](https://rundsk.com/tree/Architecture/Building-your-own-Frontend) and how to use with DSK.

 ## Development